arontier/ad3-descs/apps/antibody_target/en/README.md

 # Description

 Antibody-Antigen Interaction is developed by Arontier Co. for predicting the probability of interaction between antibodies and antigens.
-This model incorporates outputs from a protein language model and a transformer, which are then utilized in a convolutional neural network (CNN) module (ATI module) to calculate binding probabilities.
-It has been observed that this model outperforms the recent AbAgInterPre model, which is another antibody-antigen interaction prediction model, as described in the figure below.
+This model incorporates outputs from a protein language model and a transformer, which are then utilized in a convolutional neural network (CNN) module (ATI module) to calculate binding probabilities, as described in the figure below.
+It has been observed that this model outperforms the recent AbAgInterPre model, which is another antibody-antigen interaction prediction model.

 ![image (35)](https://github.com/arontier/ad3-tutorials/assets/121647082/71f943c2-be1a-414f-9fee-820e5d0409f4)